 The processes followed if you are suspected of academic misconduct can vary depending on the form of misconduct you are suspected of.

-The letter sent to you will give you a deadline by which you would need to submit a written response, or request an interview – this is usually 7 days from the date the letter has been sent to you.
-At this point, you are strongly encouraged to make an appointment with the YUSU Advice and Support Centre or the GSA Advice Service (for postgraduates) for guidance on the academic misconduct process (e.g. understanding the evidence that has been presented to you, and preparing your written response or notes for a meeting).
+The email sent to you will give you a deadline by which you would need to submit a written response, or request an interview – this is usually 7 days from the date the letter has been sent to you.
+At this point, you are strongly encouraged to contact the YUSU Advice and Support Centre or the GSA Advice Service (for postgraduates) for guidance on the academic misconduct process (e.g. understanding the evidence that has been presented to you, and preparing your written response or notes for a meeting).